rubanaaz/student-rubanaaz-100daycoding/README.md

 Problem Statement: There are two cats and a mouse positioned on a line.
 Given their locations x, y, and z, determine which cat reaches the mouse first.
 Print "Cat A" if Cat A wins, "Cat B" if Cat B wins, or "Mouse C" if both cats arrive at the same time and the mouse escapes.

+📌Day 24: Birthday Cake Candles

+Problem Statement: You are in charge of a child’s birthday cake, which has one candle for each year of their age.
+The child can only blow out the tallest candles.
+Given an array of candle heights, determine how many of them are the tallest and return the count.